jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Answer: `2024-06-24 06:18:30`

--Task 5: What was the typo made by the victim when navigating to the file share that caused his credentials to be leaked?
+Task 5: What was the typo made by the victim when navigating to the file share that caused his credentials to be leaked?

 We can see the typo the victim made by searching for llmnr in Wireshark and scrolling until we see any weird spelling mistakes.